yonder-innovation/MailCore/mailcore.md

 ## Summary

+* [What is MailCore?][whatis]
 * [Getting the Code][gettingcode]
 * [Adding MailCore to Your iOS Project][iosadding]
 * [Adding MailCore to Your Mac Project][macadding]
 * [Migrating to Version 1.0][migrating]
 * [Documentation][docs]
+* [Mailing List][mailinglist]
 * [Apps Using MailCore][apps]
 * [Consulting][consulting]
 * [Contact][contact]

 ***

+## What is MailCore? [whatis]

+MailCore is a Mac and iOS framework designed to ease the pain of dealing with e-mail protocols.
+MailCore makes the process of sending e-mail easy by hiding the nasty details like MIME composition from you.
+Instead, there is a nice interface for composing messages and then there is a single method required to send the message.
+Checking e-mail on an IMAP server is a more complex beast, but MailCore makes the job much simpler but presenting everything as a set of abstract objects like Messages, Folders and Accounts.

 ## Getting the Code [gettingcode]